NAVER CLOUD PLATFORM and

 On top of that, we have already reviewed our processes for handling personal information and conducted a separated review for GDPR requirements.
 Data handling contracts that comply with GDPR regulations are also provided to our customers and are automatically applied to their services.

 In order to protect customer privacy based on the GDPR, the NAVER CLOUD PLATFORM, as a processor, is investing in the highest level of security to ensure that appropriate technology and organizational measures are implemented.
-To show our dedication to this principle, we have obtained ISO/IEC 27001, 27017, 27018 certification, SOC 2 and 3 certifications, and PCI DSS (PCI Security Standard Council) certification.
+To show our dedication to this principle, we have obtained ISO/IEC 27001, 27017, 27018 certification, SOC(Service Organization Control) 1, 2 and 3 certifications, and PCI DSS (PCI Security Standard Council) certification.
 We are the first Korean cloud service provider to be CSA STAR certified and have a proven record of cloud service security.

 - What services does NAVER CLOUD PLATFORM provide to help your customers comply with the GDPR?